Paint Calculation Formula- for painting wall

 If different types of paints will be used for individual elements, then the area is calculated first, and only then the consumption of each of them.

-If you need to paint in two layers, we take into account the fact that with each layer the absorbency of the wall surface decreases, therefore, the paint consumption also decreases.
+But, you need to paint in two layers, we take into account the fact that with each layer the absorbency of the wall surface decreases, therefore, the paint consumption also decreases.